ingesolvoll/kee-frame/README.md

 ```

 [Here are some example router implementations](https://github.com/ingesolvoll/kee-frame-sample/blob/master/src/cljs/kee_frame_sample/routers.cljs).

+If you choose to use a different router than bidi, you also need to use the corresponding routing data format when using `path-for` and the `:navigate-to` effect.

 ## Server side routes
 Kee-frame does not use hash based routing (/#/some-route), URLs look like regular server URLs.
 I prefer this approach, but it requires a bit of server setup to work perfectly.
 A React SPA is typically loaded from the `"app"` element inside `index.html` served from the root `/` of your server.
 If the user navigates to some client route `/leagues/465` and then hits refresh, the server will be unable to match that route as it exists only on the client.
 We will get a 404 instead of the `index.html` that we need.
 We want this to work, so that URLs can still be deterministic, even if they exist only on the client.